nats-io/nats-site/README.md

 - Name: Name of the menu item in the left nav
 - Weight: When listing pages it signifies its importance and where it should land in the list
-- Identifier: This is used behind the scenes for page generationa nd menu building.
+- Identifier: This is used behind the scenes for page generation and menu building.
 Please make sure its unique for each page
 - Parent: Set this to the exact name of the category this page is is.

 ### Adding documentation sub categories